sitespeedio/sitespeed.io/docs/documentation/browsertime/configuration/config.md

       --connectivity.rtt, --connectivity.latency          This option requires --connectivity.profile be set to "custom".
       --connectivity.variance                             This option requires --connectivity.engine be set to "throttle".
 It will add a variance to the rtt between each run. --connectivity.variance 2 means it will run with a random variance of max 2% between runs.
       --connectivity.alias                                Give your connectivity profile a custom name --connectivity.engine                               The engine for connectivity.
 Throttle works on Mac and tc based Linux.
+For mobile you can use Humble if you have a Humble setup.
 Use external if you set the connectivity outside of Browsertime.
-The best way do to this is described in https://github.com/sitespeedio/browsertime#connectivity.  [choices: "external", "throttle", "tsproxy"] [default: "external"]
+The best way do to this is described in https://github.com/sitespeedio/browsertime#connectivity.  [choices: "external", "throttle", "tsproxy", "humble"] [default: "external"]
       --connectivity.throttle.localhost                   Add latency/delay on localhost.
 Perfect for testing with WebPageReplay  [boolean] [default: false]
+      --connectivity.humble.url                           The path to your Humble instance.
+For example http://raspberrypi:3000  [string]

 Options:
       --cpu                                         Easy way to enable both chrome.timeline for Chrome and geckoProfile for Firefox  [boolean]